DataFire/Integrations/integrations/generated/google_sqladmin/README.md

 ### Settings
 * Settings `object`: Database instance settings.
   * activationPolicy `string`: The activation policy specifies when the instance is activated; it is applicable only when the instance state is RUNNABLE.
-The activation policy cannot be updated together with other settings for Second Generation instances.
 Valid values:
   * authorizedGaeApplications `array`: The App Engine app IDs that can access this instance.
 This property is only applicable to First Generation instances.
     * items `string`
-  * availabilityType `string`: Reserved for future use.
+  * availabilityType `string`: Availability type (PostgreSQL instances only).
+Potential values:
   * backupConfiguration [BackupConfiguration](#backupconfiguration)
   * crashSafeReplicationEnabled `boolean`: Configuration specific to read replica instances.
 Indicates whether database flags for crash-safe replication are enabled.
 This property is only applicable to First Generation instances.
   * dataDiskSizeGb `string`: The size of data disk, in GB.
 The data disk size minimum is 10GB.
 Applies only to Second Generation instances.